-Despite improvements to reverse osmosis membranes and the increased cost competitiveness of desalination, creating a new water supply from seawater or brackish groundwater is still relatively more expensive than developing supplies from fresh sources, if available.
-Desalinating seawater and brackish groundwater is more costly for a number of reasons, with salinity concentration (about 1,000 to 35,000 milligrams per liter) being the key driver.
-Higher-salinity water requires more pressure and energy during the treatment process, which increases costs.
+Despite improvements to reverse osmosis membranes and the increased cost competitiveness of desalination, creating a new water supply from seawater or brackish groundwater is still relatively more expensive than developing supplies from freshwater sources, if available.
+Desalinating, whether seawater or brackish groundwater, is more costly for a number of reasons, with the higher salinity level (measured in milligrams of total dissolved solids per liter of water) being the key driver.
+Water with a higher salinity requires more pressure and energy during the treatment process, which increases costs.
 Other factors that affect cost include the type and location of intake and outfall structures, the size and depth of water supply wells, the pre-treatment process, the brine disposal method, and the length of distribution pipelines.
 Additionally, the permitting process can increase costs by requiring entities to obtain numerous permits and conduct environmental studies.